KleberVales/solid-from-zero-to-hero/README.md

 These principles help programmers write cleaner code by separating responsibilities, reducing coupling, facilitating refactoring, and encouraging code reuse.

 1. SRP — Single Responsibility Principle:

+Single Responsibility Principle — A class should have one, and only one, reason to change.

+This principle states that a class should be specialized in a single subject and have only one responsibility within the software; that is, the class should have a single task or action to perform.

+When learning object-oriented programming, we unknowingly give a class more than one responsibility and end up creating classes that do everything — God Classes*.
+At first, this may seem efficient, but because responsibilities end up being mixed, when there is a need to make changes to this class, it will be difficult to modify one of these responsibilities without compromising the others.
+Every change ends up being introduced with a certain level of uncertainty in our system — especially if there are no automated tests!